logo

 TIL: A Venomous Animal May Save Your Life | Today I Learned

-31K views • about 8 years ago
+31K views • over 8 years ago

 It might surprise you that some of the world’s deadliest animals save millions of human lives—one day they might even save yours.
 In this week’s Today I Learned, National Geographic Emerging Explorer Zoltan Takacs reveals how venomous creatures could be the future of pharmacology. ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 More than a hundred million years of evolution have honed venom into the only natural substance that can take a life in less than a minute.
 Surprisingly, it’s this deadly efficiency that makes it the perfect template for new medicines: Venom toxins target key life functions, bind tightly, and aim with high specificity—all qualities you want in a drug.
 They work in a way that's similar to most medicines, targeting vital bodily systems by fitting into specific molecules like a key into a lock.
 Today we have about 20 medications derived from venom, treating everything from heart failure to chronic pain.
 Most of these medications are made with toxins synthetically produced in the lab, while a few are derived by milking the venom of captive snakes.
 With more than a hundred thousand venomous creatures in the world, these 20 medications could be just the beginning.
 Discover more about Zoltan Takacs: http://www.nationalgeographic.com/explorers/bios/zoltan-takacs/ Follow him on Instagram @DrZoltanTakacs https://www.instagram.com/DrZoltanTakacs/ PRODUCER/EDITOR: Laurence Alexander SERIES PRODUCER: Christopher Mattle TIL: A Venomous Animal May Save Your Life | Today I Learned https://youtu.be/ZXT1G-cLYQ4 National Geographic https://www.youtube.com/natgeo